State of the Union (play)

 State of the Union is a play by American playwrights Russel Crouse and Howard Lindsay about a fictional Republican presidential candidate.

 Productions

 State of the Union opened at the National Theatre in Washington, DC on November 6, 1945.
 The New York Times reviewer noted that the play was "clever and well-acted."

-The play premiered on Broadway at the Hudson Theatre on November 14, 1945, and closed on September 13, 1947 after 765 performances.
+The play premiered on Broadway at the Hudson Theatre on November 14, 1945, and closed on September 13, 1947, after 765 performances.
 Directed by Bretaigne Windust, the cast starred Ralph Bellamy (Grant Matthews), Ruth Hussey (Mary Matthews), Margalo Gillmore (Kay Thorndyke), Myron McCormick (Spike MacManus), and Minor Watson (James Conover).
+It marked the debut of actor Ernest Borgnine, who played a small role.

 Both playwrights received the 1946 Pulitzer Prize for Drama.
 John L. Toohey commented: "In Awarding the Pulitzer Prize to 'State of the Union'...the Pulitzer Committee once more demonstrated its fondness for shows with political backgrounds.

 The play was produced at Ford's Theatre in Washington, DC in September 2006.